Summary

 Function creates a document from a vector of company, journal, name, date, description and period.

-doc←ctrgl_doc_init doc_hd company journal name date description periodctrgl_doc_debit
+doc←ctrgl_doc_init doc_hd company journal name date description period

 Function adds or replaces a debit line to a document.
 The descision to add or replace is based on the account number.